projectcontour/gimbal/docs/discovery-naming-conventions.md

 OpenStack Discoverer.

 During the discovery process, Gimbal translates the discovered backends into Kubernetes Services and Endpoints.
-The name of each discovered Service and Endpoint is formed by concatenating:
+The _Discovered Name_ of each Service and Endpoint is formed by concatenating:

 ```